 We're often our most prominent advocates and opponents.
 Throughout life, we all face a constant battle.
 Not one with work, school, friends, family, or a significant other, but with ourselves.
 If you are to be successful in this lifetime, you must get out of our own way.

 The most fierce war you'll ever engage in is the one with yourself.
 The battles themselves vary in size and importance.
 Some small, like you telling yourself you're not going to eat another brownie, but you give in to the chocolatey goodness and chomp away until there are none left.
-Or the larger ones, such as opting to buy a brand new car instead of saving for your retirement when your current vehicle worked perfectly fine.
+Or the larger ones, such as opting to buy a brand new car instead of saving for retirement when your current vehicle works perfectly fine.
 We all face decisions every single day.
 Typically, the culmination of those decisions shows itself in our lives at one point or another.
 Sometimes, it's obvious, and in others, it's incredibly discreet.

 We must come to understand and respect battles within ourselves.
 These battles are continuous, lifelong factors that never go away unless we cease to give them the vulnerability they feed off every day.
 You see, when self-doubt and deprecation creep in, the war being waged inside of you has already begun.
 It's the classic example of having the good guy on one shoulder and the bad guy on the other.
 When you have a decision in front of you, the bad guy wants you to take the most pleasure-filled decision, the one that'll give you instant gratification.
 In contrast, the good guy will want you to make the best decision for yourself and those around you, even if it's a more challenging choice to make on the surface.